- Why should I switch to Holaluz?

 - How can I consult with you about a doubt regarding my bill?

-- Who will come to read my meter?
+- If I switch to Holaluz, who will come to read my meter?

 - Can I modify the payment account, the contract holder or the contracted power?